allenai/olmo-api/README.md

 ### Tests

-There are a bunch of tests, though most of them are skipped at the moment.
+There are some end-to-end tests.
+They are slow.
 You can run them like so:

 ```
 docker compose exec api pytest